Owoscaw/uni_notes/notes 1/assignments/Discrete seminar report.md

 # Trees:

 A tree is simply defined as a connected, acyclic graph.
 That is, there exists a path between any two vertices in the graph, and said graph contains no cycles.
+A forest is then defined to be any acyclic graph, it follows that every connected component of a forest is itself a tree.

-## Counting Trees:
+# Counting Trees:
 A counting tree is a tree in which, every vertex is assigned a unique integer from $1$ to $n$, where $n$ is the amount of vertices in the tree.

 Cayley's formula states that there are $n^{n-2}$ distinct labelled trees with $n$ vertices.
 We can prove this using Kirchoff's Matrix Tree Theorem: